misiektoja/lol_monitor/docs/configuration.md

 WEBHOOK_HEADERS = {"X-Priority": "4", "X-Tags": "video_game"}
 ```

+`NTFY_IMAGES = True` attaches the champion icon to the alerts that name a champion, taken from the same Data Dragon release the champion names come from. ntfy shows it as the notification image and the alert text travels beside it, so the message reads the same as without the icon.
+An alert with no champion is sent as text, and an attachment the server rejects is retried once as a text-only alert so the alert itself still arrives.

+[`--setup`](setup-and-first-run.md#guided-setup) offers the setting when the destination is an ntfy topic and match alerts are enabled.

 ### Discord

 `WEBHOOK_URL` is the link from **Edit Channel -> Integrations -> Webhooks -> New Webhook -> Copy Webhook URL**.
 Anyone holding it can post to that channel.